rotki/docs/usage-guides/customization.md

 > Set how often (in hours) the balance data snapshots are saved.
 This data helps calculate statistics historical and graph data for the user.

-#### Treat Staked ETH as ETH

-> If enabled, ETH2 (staked ETH) will appear as ETH in the UI, and all tables and charts will combine the values of ETH and ETH2.

-#### EVM Chains for Automatic Detection

-> Configure which EVM chains should not automatically detect tokens.
-By default, EVM chains detect activities of all registered EVM accounts in other EVM chains.

 #### BTC Derivation Gap Limit

 > Set the derivation gap limit for deriving addresses from a bitcoin xpub.
 More information [here](https://insights.blockonomics.co/bitcoin-what-is-this-gap-limit/).